pleabargain/storyboard/negotiations/prioritizing_06.md

+What concerns you most?
 Is X your main consideration?
+Is X your main concern?
 What are your main priorities?
 How important is X to you?
 X is our major priority.